 If you need a vegetarian laksa, simply use strips of tofu instead of chicken and vegetable stock instead of broth.
 If you need a paleo or grain-free laksa, simply use zucchini noodles instead of rice noodles.

 You can use coconut milk but I like the slightly thick, decadent texture the coconut cream brings to the soup!
-Just remember to source a BPA free can of coconut cream or milk.

 This is how you do it: